YottaDB/YDBDoc/MultiLangProgGuide/nodeprogram.rst

 Auto-relinking
 ++++++++++++++++

 Nodem supports a feature called auto-relink, which will automatically relink a routine object containing any function or procedure called by the :code:`function()` or :code:`procedure()` API.
 By default auto-relink is off.
 It can be enabled in one of four ways.
-First, pass it as a property of the JavaScript object argument which is passed to the :code:`function()` or :code:`procedure()` API directly, with a value of true, or any non-zero number.
+First, pass it as a property of the JavaScript object argument which is passed to the :code:`function()` or :code:`procedure()` API directly, with a value of true.
 This will turn on auto-relink just for that call.
-It can also be disabled, by setting :code:`autoRelink` to false, or 0, if it was already enabled by one of the global settings, e.g.,
+It can also be disabled, by setting :code:`autoRelink` to false if it was already enabled by one of the global settings, e.g.,

 .. code-block:: javascript